sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-178. ### What is a freeze method
+179. ### What is the freeze method

-     The **freeze()** method is used to freeze an object.
+     The **`freeze()`** method is used to freeze an object.
 Freezing an object does not allow adding new properties to an object, prevents removing, and prevents changing the enumerability, configurability, or writability of existing properties. i.e. It returns the passed object and does not create a frozen copy.

      ```javascript
      const obj = {